Institute for Critical Technology and Applied Science

 Blacksburg, VA 24061

-• How much gaseous and particulate pollutants are actually emitted by sources such as motor vehicles, construction equipment, airports, agricultural activities, and entire cities?
+How much gaseous and particulate pollutants are emitted by sources such as motor vehicles, construction equipment, airports, agricultural activities, and entire cities?

-• How do these emissions affect ozone and other pollutants that form in the atmosphere?
+How do these emissions affect ozone, particles, and other pollutants that form in the atmosphere?

-There are many unanswered questions about airborne transmission of infectious diseases, such as influenza.
-We are applying engineering tools to study the dynamics of pathogens in the atmosphere.
+Bioaerosols are biological material, including bacteria, viruses, fungi, and parts of organisms, in the air.
+We are applying engineering tools to study the dynamics of bioaerosols in the atmosphere.
 We are working on the following questions: